ankitkumar131/restaurant-website/README.md

-# Muffin Magic Angular
+# Foofio Angular

-This is an Angular 19 version of the Muffin Magic Cart e-commerce application.
+This is an Angular 19 version of theFoofio Cart e-commerce application.

 ## Project Overview